marschmi/NGS2015_RMarkdown_Reproducibility/earth523_Feb02.md

     + The `testthat` package is made for this!
 Check it out the <a href="http://journal.r-project.org/archive/2011-1/RJournal_2011-1_Wickham.pdf" target="_blank">testthat package here</a>
 - In python you can use `assert()`

-#### 4. Use existing libraries (packages) whenever possible
+## 4. Use existing libraries (packages) whenever possible
 - Do not try to re-invent the wheel while your performing your data anaylsis.
 - Use functions that have already been written and tested for you.

-#### 5. Prevent catastrophe and help reproducibility by making your data **read-only**
+## 5. Prevent catastrophe and help reproducibility by making your data **read-only**
 Read-only is important because:

 - Modifying data can corrupt your results.
 - It's easy to lose track of how you have changed a file when you modify it in place.

-#### 5 Recommendations for Robust Research
-1. Write code for humans, write data for computers
-2. Make incremental changes.
-3. Make assertions and be loud, in code and in your methods
-4. Use existing libraries (packages) whenever possible
-5. Prevent catastrophe and help reproducibility by making your data **read-only**

 ***

-### 6 Recommendations for reproducible research
+# 6 Steps for reproducible research

+1. Encapsulate the full project into one directory that is supported with version control.
+2. Release your code and data.
+3. Document everything and use code as documentation!
+4. Make figures, tables, and statistics the results of scripts.
+5. Write code that uses relative paths.
+6. Always set your seed.

-#### 1. Encapsulate the full project into one directory that is supported with version control.
+## 1. Encapsulate the full project into one directory that is supported with version control.
 The **Reproducible-Science-Curriculum** <a href="https://github.com/Reproducible-Science-Curriculum/rr-init" target="_blank">Github repo for Reproducible Research Project Initialization</a> is a great place to start a reproducible research project.

-#### 2. Release your code and data
+## 2. Release your code and data
 It is simple.
 Without your code and data, your research is not reproducible.

-#### 3. Document everything!
+## 3. Document everything!
 **Bottom line:  Adopt a computing notebook that is as good as a wet-lab notebook**.

 To fully reproduce a study, each step of analysis must be described in much more detail than can be included in a publication.